shwlee/coin-challenger/resources/README.en.md

 The player host mentioned earlier is stored as an executable binary.

 The default storage location of the binary, based on the `CoinChallenger.exe` file, is as follows:
+(The following is the location of the Windows binary.)

 ```
 // C# host